 Seth Carey says his accuser wants to murder him

 Jun.
-2—Former district attorney candidate Seth Carey said this week that there is "a real danger" that the woman who lodged criminal charges brought against him will kill him.
+3—Former district attorney candidate Seth Carey said this week that there is "a real danger" that the woman who lodged criminal charges brought against him will kill him.

 The Rumford District Court granted a protection from abuse order to Carey on Tuesday that requires the woman to stay away from him and bars her from possessing a firearm.